 An urban farm that helps reinvigorate surrounding communities.
 They have socially distanced outside service opportunity in Dallas.
 “Swing down to Bonton for a morning of farm restoration and to-dos like goat milking, plant harvesting, and chicken cooping.”
 It’s family-friendly (ages 10 and up).
 Monday – Friday 9:30 A.M. – 3:30 P.M.
 Email email@example.com to set up.

 Mercy Street is hosting a Christmas Co-Op for the community, giving parents who live in Dallas Housing Authority apartments an opportunity to provide gifts for their children at a discount price.
 Volunteers are needed from 9am-3pm on Saturday, December 19 for shop help, setup/teardown, and prayer outreach, and will sign up for a 1.5 hour block of time.
-Volunteer registration for this event will begin November 18
+Sign up for opportunities here.

 Please keep checking back as we update this list and browse all the gifts that give back on our Holiday Gift Guide!